-1. E2 XECUTIVE SUMMARY 2.
-IN VTRODUCTION 6 3.
-TI HE WEIGHTED AVERAGE COST OF CAPITAL 7 3.1 3.2 3.3 3.4 3.5 INTRODUCTION TO WACC AND ITS PARAMETERS The gearing ratio The cost of debt Different methodologies to calculate the cost of equity The regulatory risk 4.
-ES STIMATING THE COST OF EQUITY UNDER CAPM 14 4.1 4.2 4.3 4.4 4.5 THE COST OF EQUITY THE RISK FREE RATE THE RISK PREMIUM BETA ESTIMATION HEADLINE VERSUS EFFECTIVE TAX RATE 5.
-TI HE DIVISIONAL COST OF CAPITAL 25 5.1 5.2 5.3 REASONS FOR CALCULATING A DIVISIONAL COST OF CAPITAL How to disaggregate the different parameters Divisional WACC in practice 6.
-O' THER PRACTICAL PROBLEMS IN ESTIMATING THE COST OF CAPITAL 6.1 6.2 6.3 6.4 6.5 INTRODUCTION GEARING RATIO COST OF DEBT BETA EVALUATION RISK FREE RATE 6.6 EQUITY RISK PREMIUM
+1. E XECUTIVE SUMMARY

+2. II NTRODUCTION 6

+3. T HE WEIGHTED AVERAGE COST OF CAPITAL

+3.1 INTRODUCTION TO WACC AND ITS PARAMETERS

+3.2 THE GEARING RATIO 9

+3.3 THE COST OF DEBT

+3.4 DIFFERENT METHODOLOGIES TO CALCULATE THE COST OF EQUITY

+3.5 THE REGULATORY RISK

+4. E STIMATING THE COST OF EQUITY UNDER CAPM

+4.1 THE COST OF EQUITY

+4.2 THE RISK FREE RATE

+4.3 THE RISK PREMIUM

+4.4 BETA ESTIMATION

+4.5 HEADLINE VERSUS EFFECTIVE TAX RATE

+5. T HE DIVISIONAL COST OF CAPITAL

+5.1 REASONS FOR CALCULATING A DIVISIONAL COST OF CAPITAL

+5.2 HOW TO DISAGGREGATE THE DIFFERENT PARAMETERS

+5.3 DIVISIONAL WACC IN PRACTICE

+6. O THER PRACTICAL PROBLEMS IN ESTIMATING THE COST OF CAPITAL 41

+6.1 I NTRODUCTION 41

+6.2 GEARING RATIO

+6.3 Cost of debt

+6.4 BETA EVALUATION 43

+6.5 RISK FREE RATE 43

+6.6 Equity risk premium 44

+APPE NDIX A: THE REAL OPTION THEORY 45

+A.1 INTRODUCTION TO THE REAL OPTION THEORY

+A.2 RELEVANCE OF OPTION THEORY IN A REGULATORY CONTEXT 47